cccvt/live-webcam-flask-server/README.md

-# Flask server to feed images from OpenCV
+# Flask server with optional ON CLICK  feed images from OpenCV

 This code can also run on Raspberry Pi as a security camera running open-cv.
 Also with the use of ngrok you can feed the live stream of the localhost to the Internet.